-(6) A person who fails to comply with subsection (5) commits an offence, but he shall not be convicted by reason only of a failure to produce a certificate or other evidence if, within five days after the occurrence of the accident, the certificate or other evidence is produced at a police station.

-(7) In this section, "animal" means horse, cattle, ass, mule, sheep, pig, goat, cat or dog.
+- (6A) A person must not be convicted of an offence under subsection (6) by reason only of a failure to produce a certificate or other evidence if, within 5 days after the occurrence of the accident, the certificate or other evidence is produced at a police station. - (7) In this section, "animal" means horse, cattle, ass, mule, sheep, pig, goat, cat or dog.